 What started as ‘AirAsia Cafe’, simply serving sandwiches and snacks in the sky, Santan was born in 2015 with the vision to create a unique dining experience in the sky, serving only the best and most delicious ASEAN flavours.
 We’ve since served over 600 million passengers from across the world.

-Santan wanted to place an order for two different custom design packaging structure.
+Santan wanted to place an order for two different custom design packaging structures.
 One of which is the Hotmeal Box, and another being Snackbox.
-They wanted the packaging to implement the concept of Asean feel and values.
+They wanted the packaging to implement the concept of Asian feel and values.
 Aside from that, they had a hard time deciding what paper to use for the packaging, or if they wanted a printed custom packaging for santan.

-On top of that, Santan wanted to try and cut cost wherever they could due to high order quantity.
+On top of that, Santan wanted to try and cut costs wherever they could due to high order quantity.
 Check out How to Cut Down Food Packaging Costs for Restaurants.

-Instead of printing on packaging itself, we decided to do printed sleeve as the colors look more stark this way.
+Instead of printing on the packaging itself, we decided to do printed sleeves as the colors look more stark this way.

-What did FOODABOX modify to meet client’s expectations?
+What did FOODABOX modify to meet the client’s expectations?

-With more information and feed backs from Santan, they would like the packaging to be user-friendly and even better leak-proof structure.
+With more information and feedback from Santan, they would like the packaging to be user-friendly and even better leak-proof structure.
 They also requested to work around the structure again to reduce the pricing if possible.

 The size was also optimized as there were comments that the food might look too little when the packaging looks too big.

-Airasia was satisfied with our service and the final paper packaging structure.
-They opened their first Santan branch on 2nd of December last year at Midvalley.
+AirAsia was satisfied with our service and the final paper packaging structure.
+They opened their first Santan branch on the 2nd of December last year at Midvalley.
 They are currently using our packaging solutions for their takeaway packaging.